-1. FIFA Laws of the Game - Law 4 - The Players' Equipment

-FIFA Law 4 - the Players' Equipment - Safety indicates that a player must not use equipment or wear anything that is dangerous to himself or another player (including any kind of jewelry).
-The referee(s) officiating ABSP games are solely responsible for interpretation and enforcement of this FIFA Law.
+- 1. IFABIFAB Laws of the Game Law 4 The Players' Equipment - a.
+IFAB Law 4 the Players' Equipment Safety indicates that a player must not use equipment or wear anything that is dangerous to himself or another player (including any kind of jewelry). - The referee(s) officiating ABSP games are solely responsible for interpretation and enforcement of this IFAB Law. - c.
 The items noted in Section 2 below are illustrative of historical interpretations by referees, the Referee Association, or the ABSP.
-They are not intended to be all inclusive.
+They are not intended to be all inclusive. - d.
 Referee decisions concerning safety, specifically Law 4 interpretations, are final and are not subject to review.